-&lt;sup>56 ISA (UK) 240 (Revised June 2016), paragraph 32(b).
+ISA (UK) 240 (Revised May 2021), paragraph 33(b).

-&lt;sup>57 ISA (UK) 330 (Revised July 2017), paragraph A60.
+&lt;sup>61 ISA (UK) 330 (Revised July 2017), paragraph A60.

+risk assessment was based.
+For example, the auditor may have identified that the only reason for an assessed risk of material misstatement is the subjectivity involved in making the accounting estimate.
 However, while performing procedures to respond to the assessed risks of material misstatement, the auditor may discover that the accounting estimate is more complex than originally contemplated, which may call into question the assessment of the risk of material misstatement (for example, the inherent risk may need to be re-assessed on the higher end of the spectrum of inherent risk due to the effect of complexity) and therefore the auditor may need to perform additional further audit procedures to obtain sufficient appropriate audit evidence.